Chart Color Schemes

 Karawara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Karawara's cultural diversity is notable, with 37.6% speaking a language other than English at home and 48.1% born overseas.
-Christianity is the predominant religion, comprising 37.3%.
-Buddhism, however, is overrepresented at 8.6%, compared to Greater Perth's average of 3.4%.
+Karawara has a high level of cultural diversity, with 37.6% of its population speaking a language other than English at home and 48.1% born overseas.
+Christianity is the main religion in Karawara, making up 37.3% of people.
+Buddhism is notably overrepresented in Karawara, comprising 8.6% of the population compared to the Greater Perth average of 3.4%.

 Frequently Asked Questions - Diversity